Generic Name: Propranolol hydrochloride

 Propranolol is also a substrate of CYP2C19 and a substrate for the intestinal efflux transporter, p-glycoprotein (p-gp).
 Studies suggest however that p-gp is not dose-limiting for intestinal absorption of Propranolol in the usual therapeutic dose range.

-When measured at steady state over a 24-hour period the areas under the Propranolol plasma concentration-time curve (AUCs) for the Propranolol Hydrochloride Extended-Release Capsules, USP, are approximately 60% to 65% of the AUCs for a comparable divided daily dose of Propranolol hydrochloride extended-release capsules.
-The lower AUCs for the Propranolol Hydrochloride Extended-Release Capsules, USP, are due to greater hepatic metabolism of Propranolol, resulting from the slower rate of absorption of Propranolol.
+When measured at steady state over a 24-hour period the areas under the Propranolol plasma concentration-time curve (AUCs) for the Propranolol hydrochloride extended-release capsules are approximately 60% to 65% of the AUCs for a comparable divided daily dose of Propranolol hydrochloride tablets.
+The lower AUCs for the Propranolol hydrochloride extended-release capsules are due to greater hepatic metabolism of Propranolol, resulting from the slower rate of absorption of Propranolol.
 Over a twenty-four (24) hour period, blood levels are fairly constant for about twelve (12) hours, then decline exponentially.
 The apparent plasma half-life is about 10 hours.

-The pharmacokinetics of Propranolol Hydrochloride Extended-Release Capsules, USP, have not been investigated in patients over 65 years of age.
+The pharmacokinetics of Propranolol hydrochloride extended-release capsules have not been investigated in patients over 65 years of age.

-In a study of 12 elderly (62-79 years old) and 12 young (25-33 years old) healthy subjects, the clearance of S-enantiomer of Propranolol was decreased in the elderly.
+In a study of 12 elderly (62 to 79 years old) and 12 young (25 to 33 years old) healthy subjects, the clearance of S-enantiomer of Propranolol was decreased in the elderly.
 Additionally, the half-life of both the R- and S-Propranolol were prolonged in the elderly compared with the young (11 hours vs. 5 hours).